pyscript-hub/pyscript/README.md

 ## 📝 Project Status

-Currently in **Beta (0.1.1)**.
+Currently in **Beta (0.1.2)**.
-The software is stable for daily use, but new features may be introduced in the future.
+It represents the first public version of the project and may contain bugs or incomplete features.
+Use it for testing, exploration, and feedback purposes.

 ## 👤 Author